5 Millennial Dating Trends to Watch Out For in 2022

 Older generations often condemn millennials for being stripped of true connections and in-person communication due to the rise of technology, social media and hippie culture.
 However, while some of the stereotypes about the millennials’ dating culture are nothing more than stereotypes, others are, fortunately or unfortunately, very true.
-Below we tried to break down the phenomenon of millennial generation’s romance and help you catch up with the latest dating trends!
+Below we tried to break down the phenomenon of millennial generation’s romance and help you catch up with the latest millennials dating trends in 2022!

 Similarly, casual sex is finally not something that’s justifiable only for men, but it has become much more acceptable for young women as well.
 Whether this is thanks to the contemporary feministic movement or the breaking of the sex taboo with the rise of social media and freedom of speech, it’s something to be celebrated.